leetncamp/xltozoom/README.md

 You may import the function create_or_update_zoom directly without using excel.
 It takes a dictionary where the keys are the same as the column headers in the excel file.

+Warning: When you add panelists to a webinar, they are immediatly sent an email invitation directly from zoom.
+As of April 2, there is no way to disable this email.
+Otherwise, no emails are sent.